pymedphys/pymedphys/docs/user/library/dicom.rst

 .. autofunction:: pymedphys.dicom.is_anonymised_directory

+.. autofunction:: pymedphys.dicom.coords_from_xyz_axes

+.. autofunction:: pymedphys.dicom.xyz_axes_from_dataset

 |

 RT Dose
 -------
 A suite of functions that apply to DICOM RT Dose datasets

-.. autofunction:: pymedphys.dicom.extract_iec_patient_xyz

-.. autofunction:: pymedphys.dicom.extract_iec_fixed_xyz

-.. autofunction:: pymedphys.dicom.extract_dicom_patient_xyz

 .. autofunction:: pymedphys.dicom.dose_from_dataset